Poranny/Poranny/README.md

 ## Hi there! 👋

-My name is Adam, I'm passionate about Reinforcement Learning, simulation software (especially electromagnetism and particle physics), and 3D visualization.
+My name is Adam, I'm passionate about reinforcement learning, simulation software (especially electromagnetism and particle physics), and 3D visualization.
 Currently pursuing a master's in Computer Science with a specialization in Artificial Intelligence at Poznań University of Technology.

 ---